-The 2021 College Football Duke’s Mayo Bowl is between North Carolina and South Carolina this Thursday, December 30th, at 11:30 am EST on ESPN.
+The 2022 Duke’s Mayo Bowl is between NC State and Maryland this Friday, December 30th, at 12:00 PM EST on ESPN.
 Read on to learn how to watch the game for free!

-Watch The Duke’s Mayo Bowl: You can Live Stream North Carolina vs. South Carolina in the Duke’s Mayo Bowl on ESPN with a subscription to DIRECTV STREAM (Sign up for a 5-day free trial.
+Watch The Duke’s Mayo Bowl: You can Live Stream NC State vs. Maryland in The Duke’s Mayo Bowl on ESPN through the following streaming services.
+Some will let you watch The Duke’s Mayo Bowl on ESPN free with a no-commitment free trial:

 You can see our full college bowl TV schedule for all the options on watching college football through the bowl season.
 We provide all the options for watching The Duke’s Mayo Bowl below.